-Virtual machines allow you to run other operating systems within your current operating system – the operating systems will run as if they’re just another program on your computer.
-Virtual machines are ideal for testing out other operating systems – like the new Windows 8 or alternative Linux operating systems.
-You can also use virtual machines to run software on operating systems it wasn’t designed for – for example, you can run Windows programs on a Mac with a virtual machine.
+This is ideal for testing out other operating systems, like Windows 10 or alternative Linux operating systems.
+You can also use virtual machines to run software on operating systems it wasn’t designed for.
+For example, you can run Windows programs on a Mac with a virtual machine.

 What Is a Virtual Machine?

-Virtual machines provide their own virtual hardware, including a virtual CPU, memory, hard drive, network interface, and other devices.
-The virtual hardware devices provided by the virtual machine are mapped to real hardware on your physical machine.
+A component of virtual machines called a hypervisor emulates the virtual hardware, including a CPU, memory, hard drive, network interface, and other devices.
+The virtual hardware devices provided by the hypervisor map to real hardware on your physical machine.
 For example, a virtual machine’s virtual hard disk is stored in a file located on your hard drive.

-- Use software requiring an outdated operating system: If you’ve got an important application that only runs on Windows XP, you can install XP in a virtual machine and run the application in the virtual machine.
-The virtual machine is actually running Windows XP, so compatibility shouldn’t be a problem.
-This allows you to use an application that only works with Windows XP without actually installing Windows XP on your computer – especially important considering many new laptops and other hardware may not fully support Windows XP.
+Use software requiring an outdated operating system: If you’ve got an important application that only runs on Windows XP, you can install XP in a virtual machine and run the application there.
+This allows you to use an application that only works with Windows XP without actually installing it on your computer.
+This is important since Windows XP no longer receives support from Microsoft.

-- Test software on multiple platforms: If you need to test whether an application works on multiple operating systems – or just different versions of Windows – you can install each in a virtual machine instead of keeping separate computers around for each.
+Test software on multiple platforms: If you need to test whether an application works on multiple operating systems, you can install each in a virtual machine.

-- Consolidate servers: For businesses running multiple servers, existing servers can be placed into virtual machines and run on a single computer.
+Consolidate servers: For businesses running multiple servers, they can place some into virtual machines and run them on a single computer.
 Each virtual machine is an isolated container, so this doesn’t introduce the security headaches involved with running different servers on the same operating system.
 The virtual machines can also be moved between physical servers.

 Recommended Virtual Machine Software

-VirtualBox is a great, open-source application that runs on Windows, Mac OS X, and Linux.
-One of the best things about VirtualBox is that there’s no commercial version – you get all the features for free, including advanced features like “snapshots,” which allow you to take a snapshot of a virtual machine’s state and revert to that state in the future – a great feature for testing.
+VirtualBox is a great, open-source application that runs on Windows, macOS, and Linux.
+One of the best parts about VirtualBox is that there’s no commercial version.
+This means you get all features for free, including advanced features like snapshots.
+This allows you to save a virtual machine’s state and revert to that state in the future, which is great for testing.

-To install an operating system in a virtual machine, you’ll need the operating system’s installer disc – perhaps a Windows installation disc you have lying around.
-You can also use an ISO image file – Linux distributions usually provide downloadable ISO files you can use.
+To install an operating system in a virtual machine, you’ll need the operating system’s installer disc.
+Creating Windows 10 installation media will come in handy for this.
+You can also use an ISO image file, which Linux distributions often come in.
 Virtual machine programs offer easy-to-use wizards that walk you through the process of creating a virtual machine and installing a guest operating system.